 Of course, there is the colic cry, intense screams accompanied by rigid limbs, red face, and fidgeting movements.
 This often starts in the evening and can last for hours.
 Baby massage can help, but it should be done before the crying outburst.
 Placing the baby on her belly and doing bicycle exercises while on her back can also help.

 Lastly, there is the sick cry.
 This might sound like soft, nasal whimpers that are lower pitch than the other cries.
 Check for a fever when you hear this cry.

-Of course, some babies just cry for no particular reason at all.
-They are babies and that is what they do.
+Of course, some babies cry for no particular reason at all.
+They are babies, and that is what they do.
 It can be discouraging if baby is not easily soothed, but remember to take care of yourself first!
-When baby is inconsolable, it is okay to lie them safely in the crib while you step out to take a few deep breaths.
-Also don’t feel bad about handing your baby off to a friend or family member who can relieve you for a little while.
+When baby is inconsolable, lying them safely in the crib while you step out to take a few deep breaths is okay.
+Also, don’t feel bad about handing your baby off to a friend or family member who can relieve you for a little while.
 There is nothing wrong with taking a little break now and then.
-Soon the cries evolve into babble and words and they become little experts at making their needs known.
+Soon the cries evolve into babble and words, and they become little experts at making their needs known.